Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates 18 operational public transport stops in Nairne, offering a variety of bus services.
-These stops are served by six distinct routes, collectively facilitating 230 weekly passenger trips.
-Transport accessibility is deemed good, with residents on average situated 303 meters from the nearest stop.
+Nairne's public transport analysis indicates that there are 18 active transport stops in operation, offering a mix of bus services.
+These stops are served by 6 distinct routes, collectively facilitating 230 weekly passenger trips.
+Transport accessibility is deemed good, with residents typically situated 303 meters from the nearest transport stop.

-Service frequency averages 32 trips daily across all routes, equating to roughly 12 weekly trips per individual stop.
+Service frequency averages 32 trips per day across all routes, translating to approximately 12 weekly trips per individual stop.

 Frequently Asked Questions - Transport